-R (Kaya) v Director of Public Prosecutions (High Court) – judicial review using Equality Act to secure discontinuance of criminal prosecution
+R (Kaya) v Director of Public Prosecutions (Admin Court) – judicial review using Equality Act to secure discontinuance of criminal prosecution

-R (Project Salus) v Kent County Council – securing for a community interest company the reversal of a decision to cut a £2m grant
+R (Project Salus) v Kent County Council (Admin Court) – securing for a community interest company the reversal of a decision to cut a £2m grant

-R (Ofogba) v SSECC (High Court) – securing UK government’s agreement to consult on transposition of EU directive on energy efficiency
+R (Ofogba) v SSECC (Admin Court) – securing UK government’s agreement to consult on transposition of EU directive on energy efficiency

-Sheridan v SSCLG (High Court) –overturning rejection of application for planning permission for alternative site for Dale Farm travellers
+Sheridan v SSCLG (Admin Court) –overturning rejection of application for planning permission for alternative site for Dale Farm travellers

-R (Wamala) v SSHD (High Court) – release of immigration detainee and agreement not to remove from UK pending determination of damages claim
+R (Wamala) v SSHD (Admin Court) – release of immigration detainee and agreement not to remove from UK pending determination of damages claim

-R (Siwak) v London Borough of Newham (High Court) – public sector equality duty challenge to advice services cuts
+R (Siwak) v London Borough of Newham (Admin Court) – public sector equality duty challenge to advice services cuts

-Ofogba v London Borough of Southwark (High Court) – correct route of appeal in possession proceedings
+Ofogba v London Borough of Southwark (QBD, High Court) – correct route of appeal in possession proceedings

-R (Adams) v Commission for Local Administration (High Court) – successful judicial review relating to Local Government Ombudsman’s duty to report
+R (Adams) v Commission for Local Administration (Admin Court) – successful judicial review relating to Local Government Ombudsman’s duty to report

 MD (Angola) & othrs v SSHD (Court of Appeal) – important linked test cases on use of immigration detention for those who are HIV+

-LS v LB Lambeth (Upper Tribunal) – judicial review where three judge panel allowed challenge of First-Tier Tribunal strike-out decision
+LS v LB Lambeth (AAC, Upper Tribunal) – judicial review where three judge panel allowed challenge of First-Tier Tribunal strike-out decision

 HMRC v Ruas (Court of Appeal) – case concerning EU social security co-ordination rules; acting for the successful respondent

-R (Coe) v Hastings Borough Council (High Court) – successful judicial review of unlawful planning decision for seafront art gallery
+R (Coe) v Hastings Borough Council (Admin Court) – successful judicial review of unlawful planning decision for seafront art gallery

-R (Brown) v SSDWP, SSBERR and Royal Mail Group (High Court) – judicial review of closure of 2,500 post offices; now the leading case on what the public sector equality duty requires
+R (Brown) v SSDWP, SSBERR and Royal Mail Group (Admin Court) – judicial review of closure of 2,500 post offices; a leading case on what the public sector equality duty requires

 R (Gargett) v LB Lambeth (Court of Appeal) – successful judicial review concerning discretionary housing payments

-R (Barrett) v LB Southwark (High Court) – successful appeal establishing the correct test for determining out-of-time homelessness appeals
+Tanya Barrett v LB Southwark (QBD, High Court) – successful appeal establishing the correct test for determining out-of-time homelessness appeals